 Situated on the North Malé Atoll, Banyan Tree Vabbinfaru is a quick 20-minute speedboat ride from the Velanaa International Airport.
-It takes about 20-minutes to circle the island on foot and has an all-around cozy vibe.
+It takes about 15-minutes to circle the island on foot and has an all-around cozy vibe.
 All 48 thatched roof villas have their own pool, jacuzzi and tropical garden.
 Additionally, they have a three pillar approach to sustainability: operational efficiency, protecting biodiversity, and developing local capacity.
 Many of their conservation and operational efforts are unseen by guests but similar to Four Seasons, are certified by EarthCheck.

-A large part of sustainability is ensuring local cultures stay intact, even with outside influences.
-Banyan Tree Vabbinfaru share various aspects of traditional Maldivian culture with guests through Maldivian dishes in their restaurants, traditional artwork in their villas, Maldivian Culture Talks and local Bodu Beru (“Big Drum”) music performances.
+A large part of sustainability is ensuring local cultures stay intact and sharing customs with visitors.
+Banyan Tree Vabbinfaru present various aspects of traditional Maldivian culture with guests through Maldivian dishes in their restaurants, traditional artwork in their villas, Maldivian Culture Talks and local Bodu Beru (“Big Drum”) music performances.

-The resort’s marine biologists educate and inform through complimentary marine biology classes, stingray awareness talks and guided snorkeling.
-In addition, their lab does research and conservation work for the atoll and surrounding marine ecosystem.
+The resort’s marine biologists educate and inform guests through complimentary marine biology classes, stingray awareness talks and guided snorkeling trips.
+In addition, their lab provides research and conservation work for the atoll and surrounding marine ecosystem.